 Reducing isolation and increasing access — across the board

 Vermont is a rural state.
 Many students live in rural locations, with limited access to transportation and activities beyond schooling.
 Teachers often marvel how many students have never been to Vermont largest city, Burlington, or even to a park in their own towns.

 This impacts our students living in poverty most of all.

 Families who can provide transportation to extracurricular activities do so.
 They bring their kids to lessons, activities, and sports regularly.
 This is not available to all of our students, creating an opportunity gap for learning key transferable social skills, growing social capital, developing interests and purpose in the community.
-Providing increased transportation to field experiences for students can reduce some of this isolation and the associated opportunity gaps.
+Providing increased transportation equity to field experiences for students can reduce some of this isolation and the associated opportunity gaps.

 The majority of our student population have limited resources to plan experiences beyond the local area.
 Most families have two parents who work.
 As a result, children (esp. in rural areas) do not have access to a variety of experiences; they are limited to what is available in their particular community.